 We have several credit terms options available for business customers, and can provide custom terms if required.
 Credit is not a right, and is provided at our discretion only.
 Credit may be withdrawn.
 All terms are based on the invoice date/time (tax point) as stated on the invoice (even if the invoice is in advance for future services).
 All terms define the date/time by which payment must actually arrive - either at our offices or in our bank account.

 As payment must arrive in our bank on time, based on the date (and time) on our bank statement - Whilst bank transfer by Fast Payment have a transaction time, BACS payments are shown as midnight (00:00:00) on the day they arrive.

 If you have requested Direct Debit before the invoice is issued, we automatically extend the terms to cover the time taken for Direct Debit to be set up.
 If you have picked a specific day in the month for your Direct Debit payment we will adjust terms to fit that date and aim to collect on, or immediately after, the date you have chosen.

 Even if we offer credit terms, we may request a deposit, or an initial payment in advance, or sent before we provide equipment or enable services.

 We are happy to provide a formal letter confirming your agreed credit terms if you wish.
 If you need different terms, please ask our accounts department.
 Business customers have to pay within terms to avoid statutory late payment penalties.
 For consumers we do charge interest on late payments.

 If new credit terms are agreed they apply to invoices issued after that point.
-Each invoice has a clearly stated date by which payment must arrive based on the credit terms in force at the time the invoice was issued.
+Each invoice has a clearly stated date and time by which payment must arrive based on the credit terms in force at the time the invoice was issued.

 We have several payment options.